wafrifa/alx-system_engineering-devops/0x00-shell_basics/README.md

-This changes directory to home
+This shows directory contents in a long format